 One commonly recommended approach is to use an ammonia solution.
 Mix about 1 cup of ammonia with a gallon of water.
 Apply this solution sparingly to the affected areas using a microfiber cloth or mop.
 Be sure to rinse thoroughly after application and dry the floor immediately to prevent any moisture damage.

 Another option to consider is a vinegar solution.
 Create a mixture using equal parts water and vinegar.
 Apply this solution to the cloudy areas using a soft cloth or sponge, then rinse thoroughly and dry the floor.
+If you prefer store-bought floor cleaners, choose formulas labeled for sealed hardwood or polyurethane finishes and avoid wax, oil soap, or polish unless your floor finish specifically calls for them.

 It’s crucial to keep in mind that when working with any cleaning solution, proper ventilation is paramount to ensure your safety.
 Use gloves and work in well-ventilated areas.